Hunnid-23/alx-system_engineering-devops/README.md

- This repository contains solutions to shell task
+This directory contains tasks for Shell, |/O Redirections Project